Cocoa nibs can be a great new addition to your kitchen pantry, but how do you use them?

 Delicious and crunchy, you can snack on cocoa nibs as they are!
 You can sprinkle them into your granola for a crunchy chocolatey addition, or add them to smoothies for a healthy kick of cocoa flavour.

-We directly grow some of our cacao beans at our plantation in St Lucia, so we know how to carefully roast the nibs to develop the chocolate flavours without becoming too bitter.
+We directly grow some of our cacao beans at our farm in St Lucia, so we know how to carefully roast the nibs to develop the chocolate flavours without becoming too bitter.
 If you’re trying to reduce the amount of processed food in your diet, then cocoa nibs are a great choice if you want to add some depth of flavour to your dishes, or to add an extra crunch to your desserts.